Panmoni/yapbay-contracts-solidity/test/README.md

 ```

 The coverage report will be generated in the `coverage/` directory and can be viewed by opening `coverage/index.html` in your browser.

+The edge case tests in `YapBayEscrow.edge.test.ts` are specifically designed to improve branch coverage by testing uncommon execution paths and boundary conditions.

 ## Time-dependent Tests